crowelian/server-manager/README.md

 Server Manager with Java, Spring Boot and Angular

 ## Description
 A list of servers ip addresses.
-Can be pinged.
+So not really a "Server Manager" but a list of servers / devices with the ability to ping a server / device.

+## TODO
+- add different image to differentiate server or device
+- check if ip is local or remote and show it eg. with color in ip column
+- add link to ip = click to open in a new tab?

 ## Usage
 1. start the Docker database container